tobincolby/TravelBuddyServer/README.md

 # TravelBuddy Server Guide
 This is how to setup and configure the server for TravelBuddy locally

+## Important Files
+1. alg4.py contains the code that actually runs the TSP algorithm
+2. query.py houses all code that is used to query various 3rd party APIs
+3. TravelBuddyServer.py houses all of the endpoints for the react native application

 ## Requirements
 1. Python3
 2. MySQL 8.0